Printutcarsh/Face-Verification-Siamese-Network/README.md

   <li> The first step is to download all the files in the same folder. </li>
   <li> Afterthat as we are focused on faces so we have to first extract faces from the images and store them in a folder.<br>
     For that run face_extract.py in your command prompt and also write the name of the dataset folder in the command prompt like this:-<br>
-    <b>python face_extract.py trainset</b>.
-This will output a folder named Faces which contains folders each containing faces of that person.
+    <b>python face_extract.py trainset</b>.<br> This will output a folder named Faces which contain folders each containing faces of that person.
   </li>
   <li> Then we have to process the data and have to make image pairs and its corresponding label and save them.<br>
     For this run data_preprocessing.py.
 This will output x.npy and y.npy which will be used for training the model.</li>